Curriculum

 Auslan

-At Pakenham Hills we are excited to be offering Auslan as a language other than English (LOTE).
+At Pakenham Hills we are excited to offer Auslan as a language other than English (LOTE).
 The students learn to understand the important role language has in culture and notice differences between Auslan and spoken languages.
 The children will achieve this through games, interacting and sharing stories.

 Children will use familiar signs to present information about themselves, family, people, places and things.
 They will express imaginative experiences through creative games and role-play.
 Auslan will see students participate in group learning activities that involve taking turns, playing action games, making choices or swapping and classifying items.